cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 If you want to help, then the biggest help will be submitting more questions that you think were unanswered by this guide.
 To submit questions to this FAQ use [GitHub issues](https://github.com/cybercongress/congress/issues).
 If you don't have a GitHub account or you are unsure how to open an issue, simply tag `serejandmyself` in our [TG channel](https://t.me/fuckgoogle), and leave your question there!

 You may skim through questions, of course, but I recommend you to `buckle up your seat belt` and read it all.
+The first section `Like google, but Cyber` explains everythign you need to know to understand how Cyber works.

 *But, first:*
 ## What is a FAQ?